 In Dallas, Texas, many of the city’s more than 7,000 homeless residents struggle with hunger every day.
 Thanks to our work, unfair city laws and policies that prevented private, charitable organizations from providing food to them have been invalidated.
 Now, these groups can offer badly needed food, solace and social services to these desperately poor Americans, and an opportunity to get the help they need.

 Our vision is for an end to homelessness in America.
 A home for every family and individual will be a right and not a privilege; a reality, not just a goal.

-The National Law Center on Homelessness & Poverty is the only national advocacy organization dedicated solely to using the power of the law to end and prevent homelessness in America.
+The Law Center is the only national advocacy organization dedicated solely to using the power of the law to end and prevent homelessness in America.
 With the support of a large network of pro bono lawyers, we use our legal expertise to help pass, implement and enforce laws addressing the immediate and long-term needs of those who are homeless or at risk.
 In partnership with state and local advocates, we work towards strengthening the social safety net through advocacy and advocacy training, public education, and impact litigation.